-As per the demand survey and geographical location of the city out of four verticals municipality has taken only Beneficiary Lead Construction (BLC) for the year 2017-18.
+As per the demand survey and geographical location of the construction of four erticals municipality has taken only Beneficiary Lead Construction (BLC) for the year 2017-18.
 In this year of implementation of Housing for All, 700 beneficiaries have been identified for the construction of New House through BLC.
 The above beneficiaries have been selected only who have their own land required for the construction of new house under BLC.